notaSWE/notablog/_posts/2023-02-19-ChatGPT-Proves-How-Good-My-Music-Taste-Is.md

         thumbnails.append(release['basic_information']['thumb'])
 ```

 After a bit of `jq` inspection of `my_collection.json` I found that the preferred thumbnail was actually `release['basic_information']['cover_image']` which was a simple enough edit.
 If you read on you will notice that not all of ChatGPT's results are direct answers, but they get you *close enough*.
-Which brings me to an issue with the above code; pagination.
+Which brings me to an issue with the above code; pagination (typo to follow).

 ![Pagination Issue Query](/notablog/docs/assets/2023_02_19_question03b.JPG "Pagination Issue Query")